The following are questions that new and transfer students frequently ask about Wheaton and New Student Orientation and Move-In.

 Yes.
 You can mail packages to “Attn: [student name], Wheaton College, 26 East Main Street, Norton, MA 02766”.
 For quicker service, add your mailbox number – you can find your personal mailbox number on insideWheaton.
 All mail and packages can be picked up at the Campus Mail Services; be sure to check the days and hours of operation.

 Who do I contact if I, or a family member, need an accommodation?

-Abigail Cohen from the office of Accessibility Services is available to assist you with any accommodations you may need during the academic year.
-If a family member will need any accommodations during the orientation program, please contact Andrea Holden by August 10th.
+The Office of Accessibility Services is available to assist you with any accommodations you may need during the academic year.
+If a family member will need any accommodations during the orientation program, please contact the SAIL Office by August 10th.

 What is a(n) AC, RA, and Preceptor?

 An AC (Area Coordinator) is a professional staff member responsible for the management of campus residence halls.
 RAs (Resident Advisor) and Preceptors are trained student staff to assist students in campus living and academic life, respectively.

 If I have a question about my classes, who can I speak to?

 The New Student Orientation and Move-In program will offer you multiple opportunities to speak with your preceptors and a faculty advisor who will guide you and answer all your questions.

 I didn’t get into all the classes I wanted.
 Can I still make changes to my schedule?

 You are not too late.
 Most students change around their classes during add/drop period.
 This period starts on the first day of classes and continues until Thursday, September 8th.
 During this time you can change your schedule using insideWheaton or gray cards.
 These will be explained to you during orientation by your preceptors.
 Your preceptors and advisor will also talk to you about your schedule to ensure that it is well balanced and rigorous enough without being overwhelming.
 Changing classes is simple and very common but it is best to wait until you have arrived on campus and have met with your preceptors and advisors before making changes.